The mystery Porsche spotted at LAX that Porsche didn't recognize has finally been identified

 Then speculation started, and a lot of people said it was a GT1 but they couldn’t tell which GT1.

-Now we know for sure it is indeed a Porsche GT1, but it isn’t a factory model.
+Now we know for sure what it is, and it isn’t a factory model.

 DISCOVER SBX CARS: The global premium car auction platform powered by Supercar Blondie